 The IRC fire sprinkler requirement, has been adopted statewide by the states of California and Maryland and by the District of Columbia, with many other states and local jurisdictions considering this requirement when they update their codes.

 Home builder associations (HBAs) in many states pulled out all stops in an effort to block adoption of the IRC sprinkler provisions.
 One notable exception is the State of California, where the building industry association supported adoption of the IRC with the residential sprinkler requirement included.
-Today, more than five years after requiring all new homes to have fire sprinklers, the housing markets in California and Maryland are thriving, and new homes with this state-of-the-art fire- and life-safety feature provide home builders with a competitive advantage over resale properties that do not include sprinkler systems.
+Today, a decade after requiring all new homes to have fire sprinklers, the housing markets in California and Maryland are thriving, and new homes with this state-of-the-art fire- and life-safety feature provide home builders with a competitive advantage over resale properties that do not include sprinkler systems.